 Today marks national Bi Visibility Day, which has been celebrated on September 23rd since 1999.
-As an LGBTQ+ organisation it’s important that we mark this day, and raise the profile of issues affecting bisexual people in our community.
+As an LGBTQ organisation it’s important that we mark this day, and raise the profile of issues affecting bisexual people in our community.

 As an out bisexual, I am often subjected to biphobic stereotypes about what it means to be bisexual.
 Whether it’s having your sexuality dismissed as a phase, being told you’re greedy, or that you can’t make up your mind.
-And if you’re a bisexual woman like me, having to deal with straight men fetishising yoursexuality and the hypersexual stereotype of bisexual women, where we’re seen as more sexual, promiscuous and greedy.
+And if you’re a bisexual woman like me, having to deal with straight men fetishising your sexuality and the hypersexual stereotype of bisexual women, where we’re seen as more sexual, promiscuous and greedy.

 This lack of acceptance seems to come from the belief that bisexuals don’t struggle the same as gay and lesbian people.
-Bisexual people are seen to be betraying the LGBTQ+ community when dating someone of the opposite sex, and to be benefitting from straight privilege, or ‘passing’ privilege.
+Bisexual people are seen to be betraying the LGBTQ community when dating someone of the opposite sex, and to be benefitting from straight privilege, or ‘passing’ privilege.

-It’s frustrating that people believe that bisexuals are only half as oppressed as others in the LGBTQ+ community.
-Infact numerous studies have shown that bisexual people face higher rates of mental health difficulties than lesbian and gay folks.
+It’s frustrating that people believe that bisexuals are only half as oppressed as others in the LGBTQ community.
+Numerous studies have shown that bisexual people face higher rates of mental health difficulties than lesbian and gay folks.
 Bisexuals are more likely to experience depression and anxiety, and rates of self harm and suicide are also higher.
 Bisexual women also face a disproportionate risk of rape and domestic violence, as a study in 2010 found 46% of bisexual women had been raped, compared to 13% of lesbian women, and 17% of straight women; and on top of that they are less likely to be able to find specialist support and resources.
 And if you’re bisexual and trans or non-binary, or a person of colour – these oppressions will be elevated even further, and the support available is even more difficult to access.

 In our own research on LBQ women’s health for the Health and Inclusion Project, we found that bisexuals were more likely to experience a lower standard of general health than lesbians, and more likely to have a chronic health condition.
 However, bisexual respondents were more than twice as likely to not be out about their sexual orientation to their GP (32%), and as a result, those who are not out were more likely to suffer from poor health.
 Similarly to national research, we found bisexual and queer respondents reported much higher levels of poor mental health, and suicide rates were more than three times higher for bisexual respondents (14%) when compared to lesbian respondents (4%).

 This elevated rate of mental and physical health difficulties has been accredited to ‘double discrimination’ which is the discrimination bisexuals get from both straight and gay communities.
-Add to that your gender, race, religion, disability or gender identity and there are even more ways in which it can be difficult for people to accept and believe your sexuality.
+Add to that your race, religion, disability or gender identity and there are even more ways in which it can be difficult for people to accept and believe your sexuality.

 “I call myself bisexual because I acknowledge that I have in myself the potential to be attracted- romantically and/or sexually- to people of more than one sex, and/or gender, not necessarily at the same time, not necessarily in the same way, and not necessarily to the same degree” – Robyn Ochs

 With the issues affecting our community we can’t afford to be a silent majority anymore.
-We need to speak up and challenge biphobia whenever it rears it’s head, and we need our lesbian and gay allies to do the same, both within and outside of the LGBTQ community.
-So on this Bi Visibility Day, and every day after, I urge you to be visible and know that your identity is real, and it’s valid.
+We need to speak up and challenge biphobia whenever it rears its head, and we need our lesbian and gay allies to do the same, both within and outside of the LGBTQ community.
+As Audre Lorde said, “It is not our differences that divide us.
+It is our inability to recognise, accept, and celebrate those differences.”